 We’re just getting started

-We welcomed our first Airbus A321neoLR in spring 2019 and now have 10, with seven more to be added by 2023, as we evolve toward an all-Airbus fleet.
+We welcomed our first Airbus A321LR in spring 2019 and now we have 15, with 4 to be added by 2024, as we evolve toward an all-Airbus fleet.

 A new standard in leisure travel by Skytrax's 2023 World's Best Leisure Airline: our passengers expect nothing less.